Prevent Cyberbullying and Online Harassment

-While in the past victims of bullying could at the very least escape a playground bully at the end of the school day by returning home, today the high volume of children using the Internet and social networking websites means that messages of intimidation, isolation, and threatening behavior may follow the child into his or her room at home.
-Experts estimate that each day, 92 percent of teenagers use social media.
-The increase in electronic communication by children is significant.
-For example, a survey of parents of children under 18 found that 38 percent of children with Facebook accounts are under 12 years old.
-While students are increasingly using the Internet for studying and social activity, there is a lot that parents, schools and communities can do to prevent and respond to cyberbullying.
+While in the past victims of bullying could at the very least escape a playground bully at the end of the school day by returning home, today the high volume of children using the Internet and social networking websites means that messages of intimidation, isolation, and threatening behavior may follow the child into his or her home.
+Experts estimate that each day, 94 percent of teenagers use social media, with 35 percent of teenagers reporting using social media “almost constantly.”
+Some experts estimate that 75 percent of children aged 10 to 12 have social media accounts, even though they are under the typical age limit set by most social media companies (13).
+In this environment, parents, schools and communities can take steps to prevent and respond to cyberbullying.